SoftwareAG/webmethods-microgateway/docs/articles/GatewayKeycloakUsage.md

 ## Keycloak Server

-To try a keycloak server it is convenient to establish him as a docker image.
+To try a Keycloak server it is convenient to establish him as a docker image.
 Just pull the server from DockerHub and start the container.
 The following examples uses “daefermion1” as host.

 ```sh
 login to daefermion1